Give us some details and we'll offer some suggestions

 Like licenses, permits are public information so you can check for a filed permit on your job by visiting your local county recorder office or county recorder website.
 Permits are public information and you can browse filed permits.
 Alternatively, you can find them on third-party websites like Levelset.
 Wherever you check for permits, be sure to check where the permit information is coming from and how the company is aggregating some of this information.
 The best third-party websites make finding permits easy and have a relationship with the county recorder offices, getting this information directly from the counties.

 Moon does not pay their subcontractors despite written contracts with them.
 Non responsive.
-Says “ checks in the mail” week after week but still no payment from Moon.9 months ago
+Says “ checks in the mail” week after week but still no payment from Moon.a year ago

-This company filed to make payments, even after setting up a payment plan.11 months ago
+This company filed to make payments, even after setting up a payment plan.a year ago

 Pick a state